maiziezhoulab/RegionIndel/README.md

 *We provide  <a href="https://github.com/maiziezhoulab/RegionIndel/blob/main/example_data/run_example_data.md">a test example dataset</a> to run the whole pipeline.

 ### Step 0:
-We added "orphan end reads" (OER) to our pipeline to boost the performance for more accurate assembly.
+We added "orphan end reads" (OER) to our pipeline to generate more accurate assembly and boost the performance.
 Orphan end reads are defined as a read pair in which each mate is aligned to a different chromosome.
 The below code is how we prepare OER in a whole genome scale.
 ```
 ## specify the wgs bam path
 wgs_bam=possorted_bam.bam